ikouchiha47/better_validations/README.md

 Although there are solutions that are available, either it requires multiple gems or user relies on QA from stackoverflow or other forums of sorts.

-BetterValidations is a gem that provides a set of enhanced custom validators for use in your rails all.
+BetterValidations is a gem that provides a set of enhanced custom validators for use for your rails app.

 These custom validators offer additional functionality beyond the built-in Rails validators, allowing you to perform complex validations with ease.BetterValidations is a gem that provides a set of enhanced custom validators for use in your Rails applications.
 These custom validators offer additional functionality beyond the built-in Rails validators, allowing you to perform complex validations with ease.